NikolaGeorgiew/NikolaGeorgiew/README.md

 ## 👯‍♂️ Looking for Opportunities

-I am seeking my first job as a developer and am excited about the prospect of contributing to innovative projects.
+I am seeking a job as a developer and am excited about the prospect of contributing to innovative projects.
 Open to collaborating with dynamic teams and taking on new challenges.

 ## 📬 Let's Connect